zlatanvasovic/hackwork/README.md

 ### Constants

 Hackwork uses constants for paths and settings.
-Constants are always in upper case.
+Framework constants are always in upper case.

 #### Path constants